 FAQs on Volume of Pyramid

-The volume of a pyramid is the space that the pyramid occupies.
-The volume of a pyramid whose base area is 'B' and whose height is 'h' is (1/3) (Bh).
+The volume of a pyramid is the space that a pyramid occupies.
+The volume of a pyramid whose base area is 'B' and whose height is 'h' is (1/3) (Bh) cubic units.

 What Is the Volume of Pyramid With a Square Base?